twitter/communitynotes/content/_index.md

 ## Community Notes is a collaborative way to add helpful context to Tweets and keep people better informed

-Community Notes is a pilot program that aims to create a better-informed world.
+Community Notes is a program that aims to create a better-informed world.
 It empowers people on Twitter to collaboratively add helpful notes to Tweets that might be misleading.

 <br/>